GeorgeMichailov10/GoLLMServer/README.md

 # TODO:

 - Update front end to have login page first to receive JWT token and hit register + login: DONE
   - Create Login page to hit login route, store jwt token, and move to chat interface page: DONE
   - Create Register page where it hits register and sends them back to login: DONE

 - Update front end to hit get chats for a user using JWT token and display the json as button choices in the left sidebar.
-  - Hit route and store in frontend: Dpme
+  - Hit route and store in frontend: DONE
   - Display lazily in sidebar with current chat highlighted
   - For simplicity display on the last chat